St. Lawrence species

 Beached rockweeds can also be harvested for use as a field fertilizer.

-Rockweeds are rich in iodine and other minerals, including copper, zinc, calcium, magnesium, and iron.
-They are a good source of vitamins A, B, C and K. They are also a good source of fiber.
+Rockweeds are rich in iodine and other minerals, including copper, zinc, calcium, magnesium and iron.
+They are a good source of vitamins A, B, C and K. They are also a good source of fibre.
 They are rich in alginate, a natural gelling agent.

 Rockweeds have a strong marine taste, similar to that of oysters.
-They act as a natural flavor enhancer.
+They act as a natural flavour enhancer.

-• Add rockweed when steaming foods, to give them an umami flavor.
+• Add rockweed when steaming foods to give them an umami flavour.

 • Use dried rockweed to season your dishes or to make infusions.